dotcomfy/dotcomfy-bashrc/README.md

-The Dotcomfy bashrc - AKA The .bashrc from Hell &tm;
+The Dotcomfy bashrc - AKA The .bashrc from Hell (tm)

 # Disclaimer